 In connection with its gender diversity policy applicable to the whole organization, including senior executives, the Corporation is committed to implementing programs and processes that will clearly support women's career development and a greater equality in gender balance.
 In addition, it has committed to taking concrete steps, notably, (i) proactively identifying talented women and encouraging them to apply for more senior roles; (ii) identifying top talent through its leadership review process; (iii) implementing development opportunities for high potential women; (iv) ensuring that selection and promotion processes are free of gender bias; (v) analyzing statistics and progress in terms of diversity on an annual basis; (vi) identifying, within business realities, flexible working options; (vii) promoting the importance of diversity to managers of the Corporation; and (viii) raising their awareness as to their roles and obligations in respect thereof.
 Hence, for a number of years, a program aimed principally at women executives and managers has been offering development and mobilization activities, including by organizing meetings at least on an annual basis with all of such executives and managers and by offering sponsorship and mentoring programs where members of the Management team play an important role in connection with the development of high potential executives and managers or those identified as potential successors for positions on the Management team. including at the operating sectors level of the Corporation.
 These initiatives have contributed to a number of women progressing at different levels.
 The Corporation wants to continue having women progress at different levels.
 It is also implementing various programs aiming at ensuring that a talented pool composed of an adequate number of women who may occupy executive positions by offering talented women opportunities to join the Corporation where they may develop and progress.
 As more women progress in the organization, the level of gender diversity at the senior executive level should increase.
 The Corporation wants to continue having women progress at different levels and sector-wide objectives tied to compensation have been introduced in the past few years.
-At the end of the 2022 fiscal year, 37.8% of executive and management positions were occupied by women.
 At the end of the 2023 fiscal year, 44.4% of executive and management positions were occupied by women.
+At the end of the 2024 fiscal year, women held 39.1% of such positions.
+Despite this decline, the percentage of women in such positions is higher than in the years prior to the 2023 fiscal year.

 As reflected in its objectives under the 2025 Corporate Social Responsibility Plan, the Corporation has extended its diversity policy beyond gender diversity, both at the Board of Directors and senior management levels, favoring even further an inclusion culture.
 This exercise is intended to leverage the robust framework already established for gender diversity to include "designated groups".
 The Corporation operates in numerous jurisdictions where talent pools formed of designated groups vary from one location to the other.
 While the Corporation employs an important number of employees who are part of the designated groups, the situation is presently different at the executive and manager levels.
 The Corporation has launched many initiatives and continues to launch new ones, including development opportunities to promote their progress within the organization, aiming for greater inclusion of members of the LGBTQ+ community and Visible Minorities, the first two groups where the Corporation intends to focus on and where it believes it may make progress more rapidly.
+During its 2024 fiscal year, the Corporation organized several training activities, including one aimed at over 375 managers to enable them to become more inclusive managers and another activity aimed at over 2,400 salaried employees targeting unconscious bias.